Lagggpixel/Core/readme.md

 - Add tab completion for `spawn` command
 - Add appropriate permissions for `spawn` command
 - Add a `spawn set` subcommand
+- Ability to block `spawn` command in certain worlds